 I remember feeling furious with that fool of a woman (and apparently many other people did too): What did this 6 year-old know about what would make her happy?
 Did she know about the excitement of starting college?
 Did she know the thrill of falling in love?
 Did she know the joy of having children of her own?

 I became convinced that one of the most important goals in raising children was to ensure their safety and survival.
 Everything else comes after.
 When my kids were young, parenting books were the new rage.
 The hottest topic was how to raise happy children.
 Many preached the gospel of allowing a child maximum freedom to explore and experiment; Dr. Spock was considered too severe a disciplinarian.
 So what if kids got hurt while exploring?
 They learn from experience.
 So the advice went.
-Of course no one went so far as to say “let your child take risks with his/her life”, but taking risk was considering a virtue.
+Of course no one went so far as to say “let your child take risks with his/her life”, but taking risk was considered a virtue.

 Needless to say, that child-rearing philosophy didn’t sit well with me.
 I remember thinking: These people who were dispensing such foolish advice must have never experienced loss – or even adversity – in their lives; they were like the mother of the 6 year-old pilot, believing gratification was the ultimate reward.